crmonteiro/notas-blog/content/blog/2023-04-08-love-is-patient-ai.md

 What if the dust
 that formed Adam and Eve
 Was ground from the bones
 of a civilization
 that came to end itself
-Since it couldn’t bring itself
-to listen